ux-at-icfnext/child-welfare/_pages/templates/resource-webinar.md

 - Before the event... length field is used for time example "Time: 4-5 ET"
 - Once the event has occured and the video is available... the length field shows the video length

-## Webniar Resource Before the event
+## Webinar Resource Before the event
 - Optional Image
-- Webinar information: Sponsor, Presenter, Presentor Organization (if available), Webinar Date, and Time
+- Webinar information: Sponsor, Presenter, Presenter Organization (if available), Webinar Date, and Time
 - Optional registration button which links to presenter website. (note, if the link is external to the the site use the external link button)

 ## Webinar Resource right after the event